 Yes, mouth larvae can be harmful, leading to significant discomfort and oral health issues if not addressed promptly.

-Maintaining good oral hygiene, regular dental visits, and avoiding the consumption of contaminated food or water can help prevent mouth larvae.
+Maintaining good oral hygiene, regularly visiting the dentist, and avoiding the consumption of contaminated food or water can help prevent mouth larvae.

 Absolutely.
 Proper treatment usually involves a combination of medication prescribed by a doctor and maintaining stringent oral hygiene.

-Mouth larva is primarily contracted through the consumption of food or water contaminated with fly larvae.
+Mouth larva is primarily contracted through the contaminated food or water that contain fly larvae.
 Poor sanitation also contributes to its spread.